Emelloul98/Clustering-of-Digits-with-KMeans-and-GMM/README.md

-Here's a README file for your GMM and KMeans project in the format you provided:

----

 # Clustering with GMM and KMeans

 This project implements two unsupervised machine learning algorithms: Gaussian Mixture Model (GMM) and KMeans clustering.
 The goal of the project is to cluster a dataset and compare the performance of both algorithms in terms of clustering accuracy and visualization.